jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

 Known Issues:
-AI and player can walk through eachother animations seem very fast
+Charge attacks from the AI need to be changed as they hit instantly and play the animation whilst walking (I know how to fix) AI and player can walk through eachother animations seem very fast
 AI can get stuck inside player when it goes for a hit but is within runaway hp threshold. (if under 20 hp it can break into a hit command if its too close and then not break out)